JeffMuter/jeffmuter-portfolio/README.md

 1. Animated popup asking if someone's looking for a software dev. take them down to the email-contact form

+2. Major Upgrade: Use ChatGPT plugin to pull database with personal details that help employers learn more about me/hobbies.
+Mantium API / Redis DB-> MongoDB is another alternative.

 Skills:

 1. hovering over the whole skill activated the chevron arrow animation